haskavg/TMW_Bot/README.md

 1. Clone the repository
 2. Create a virtual environment and install the requirements with `pip install -r requirements.txt`
-3. Create a `.env` file in the root directory and add the following variables:
+3. Create a copy of `.env.example` and rename it to `.env` in the root directory and modify the following variables:

     `TOKEN=YOUR_DISCORD_BOT_TOKEN`